vincent8264/car-brand-recog/README.md

 - [Dataset](#dataset)

 ## Introduction
-This is a Python-based tool that detects cars and identifies their brands in images using deep-learning object detection and classification models.
+This is a Python-based tool for detecting cars and identifying their brands in images, utilizing deep-learning object detection and classification models

 The models are trained to predict 16 common car brands:
 Audi, BMW, Chevrolet, Ford, Honda, Hyundai, Jeep, Kia, Lexus, Mercedes-Benz, MINI, Nissan, Subaru, Tesla, Toyota, Volkswagen